rpmuller/ePubs/WP1.md

 is a lion' is true for a suitable _x_."
 But we cannot say of the suitable _x_ that it "exists"; we can only apply this verb to a description, complete or incomplete.
-"Lion" is an incomplete description, because it applies to many objects: "The largbst lion in the Zoo" is complete, because it applies to only one object.
+"Lion" is an incomplete description, because it applies to many objects: "The largest lion in the Zoo" is complete, because it applies to only one object.

 Now suppose that I am looking at a bright red patch.
 I may